Original Article

 Objectives: To find out the effect of peritoneal dialysis on outcome of malarial AKI children in a tertiary care centre.

-Methods: A cross-sectional study done in under 14 children suffering from severe malaria (SM).
+Methods: A cross-sectional done in under 14 children suffering from severe malaria (SM).
 Neonates, children with associated pre-existing renal disease or having chronic kidney disease (CKD) or acute on CKD and known hypertensives were excluded.
 All the enrolled children were screen for AKI as per KDIGO guidelines & categorised in two three stages.
 PD was done as per the predefined criteria& all relevant data were analysed with computer generated software.

 Results: Out of 406 SM cases, AKI detected in 15% with female predominance Mortality among renal failure patients is 26.67%.
 PD required in 52.0% of patients & mortality rate of 25.0% in KDIGO stage I, II but 55.0% in KDIGO Stage III significance(p=0.000).
 There is a significant correlation between pre dialysis & post dialysis serum urea/ creatinine/ potassium/ TPC & urine output (p = 0.000).